Types of Partnerships

 Some relationships evolve over time and become comprehensive partnerships.

-Example: Northwestern University’s partnership with Sciences Po in Paris, France, includes a student exchange program, three specially designed thematic study abroad programs, a graduate research program, a faculty exchange, a dual
+Example: Northwestern University’s partnership with Sciences Po in Paris, France, includes a student exchange program, two customized study abroad programs, a graduate research program, a faculty exchange, a dual